only1chunts/ChrisHunter/pages/services.md

 Enable integration of multiple metadata tables through relevant key-values in a suitable database schema for ease of index and searching of linked data.

+# Scrum Product Owner
+If you have a scrum team working on a product that requires an experienced scrum product owner to aid guide the team and interact with all the stakeholders, I can be available on a part time basis.

+# Simple website creation
+Using GitHub pages I have created multiple website, including this one!
+So if you need something relatively simple (that can be achieved using GitHub pages) to showcase yourself or your work I can assist with that.

 Contact me with your requirements for a estimated cost.